222 Hoke Smith Annex

 |B. A.||Psychology||Carleton College||1990|

 I am currently leading or co-leading two applied research projects.
 The Healthy Child Care Georgia project, with Foods and Nutrition Assistant Professor Caree Cotwright, evaluates the effectiveness of a policy, systems, and environment approach, combined with direct nutrition education, to change the nutrition and physical activity environments and practices of early childhood programs in Clarke County, Georgia.
-We are currently working with Head Start, PreK, and Preschool Special Education teachers in the Clarke County School district to make policy changes related to nutrition and physical activity, and to incorporate a 6-week developmentally appropriate curriculum on nutrition and physical activity into their classroom curriculum for young children.
-This project is funded with UGA SNAP-Ed funding.
+We are currently working with PreK teachers in the Clarke County School district to make policy changes related to nutrition and physical activity, and to incorporate a 6-week developmentally appropriate curriculum on nutrition and physical activity into their classroom curriculum for young children.
+This multi-year project is funded with UGA SNAP-Ed funding.

-A second applied research project, conducted with undergraduate and graduate student assistants, is evaluating the effectiveness of Better Brains for Babies training in preparing Early Head Start home visitors and family education literacy specialists to teach brain development to families.
-This project is taking place in collaboration with the Clarke County Office of Early Learning.
+A second applied research project, conducted with undergraduate and graduate student assistants, is evaluating the effectiveness of Better Brains for Babies training in preparing BBB educators to teach brain development to families.
+This project is taking place in collaboration with the Clarke County Office of Early Learning and the Better Brains for Babies Advisory Committtee.

-I teach HDFS 5130/7130: Therapeutic Benefits of Play for students who will work with children, adolescents, and families in hospitals and other health care settings.
+I teach HDFS 5130/7130: Therapeutic Benefits of Play to help students who will work with children, adolescents, and families in hospitals and other health care settings understand the importance of play activities in supporting healthy development and teaching children how to cope with stress and pain.
+This course is required for Child Life, and is an elective for students with other healthcare related interests such a occupational therapy and speech language pathology.
+I also teach a fall seminar for second-year child life students, in which we review issues and research relevant to the child life field.
 I have also taught HDFS 2950E: Introduction to Child Development, a fully online course.
 This course has been offered during the fall semester, but will be offered online during summer semester beginning in 2018.
-My teaching interests include preparing students to use hands-on developmentally appropriate activities with children and adolescents and developing interactive online resources and courses to educate adults in formal and informal settings.
+I have also taught a First Year Odyssey course on Child Life to first-year students interested in the social-emotional needs of children and families in the healthcare setting.
+My teaching interests include preparing students to work in the healthcare setting, helping students use hands-on developmentally appropriate activities with children and adolescents, and developing interactive online resources and courses to educate adults in formal and informal settings.

 |Organization / Department||Title||Years of Service|